Tutorial Sessions

 WeA18 Pathways Toward Smart, Flexible and Efficient Power Systems

-Presenters: Pramod Khargonekar (National Science Foundation and the University of Florida)
+Pramod Khargonekar (National Science Foundation and the University of Florida)

 Steven Low (California Institute of Technology)